 Do not tow with sling-type equipment or the rear bumper will be damaged.
 Use wheel-lift or car-carrier equipment.
 Additional ramping may be required for car-carrier equipment.
 Use safety chains and wheel straps.
 Use the shipping slots for car-carrier securing.
-When using wheel-lift equipment, a towing dolly must be used under the front wheels.
-Rear tire-to-ground clearance distance must be a minimum of 13 inches and a maximum of 18 inches or damage will occur.
+When using wheel-lift equipment, a towing dolly must be used under the front wheels or vehicle damage will occur.
+When using wheel-lift equipment, rear tire to ground clearance distance must be a minimum of 13 inches (33 cm) and a maximum of 18 inches (46 cm) or damage will occur.

 Towing a vehicle over rough surfaces could damage the vehicle.
 Damage can occur from vehicle to ground or vehicle to wheel-lift equipment.
 Install a towing dolly and raise the vehicle until adequate clearance is obtained between the ground and/or wheel-lift equipment.
 Do not attach winch cables or J-hooks to suspension components when using car-carrier equipment.
 Always use R-hooks inserted into the shipping slots.